abdulsamadayoade/loan-calculator/README.md

 # loan-calculator
- a loan calculator app made with javascript
+A loan calculator app made with bootstrap and javascript.